dipakcg/wp-performance-score-booster/readme.txt

 P.S.
 It is always the best policy to open a [support thread](https://wordpress.org/support/plugin/wp-performance-score-booster#new-topic-0) first before posting any negative review.

-#### Credits

-_• This plugin uses [instant.page](https://instant.page/) library for page preloading._

 == Installation ==
-Just install from your WordPress “Plugins > Add New” screen and all will be well.
-Manual installation is very straightforward as well:
+= Automatic Installation (Recommended) =
+1. Go to your WordPress Dashboard → Plugins → Add New.
+2. Search for `WP Performance Score Booster`.
+3. Click Install Now, then Activate the plugin.
+4. The plugin is now ready to use!

+= Manual Installation (Upload via WordPress Dashboard) =
-1. Download the plugin (.zip file).
+1. Download the latest version of the plugin (.zip file).
-2. Unzip it, and uplaod `wp-performance-score-booster` folder to the `/wp-content/plugins/` directory.
-3. Activate the plugin through the `Plugins` menu in WordPress.
-4. That’s it!
+2. In your WordPress Dashboard, go to Plugins → Add New → Upload Plugin.
+3. Click Choose File, select the downloaded .zip file, and click Install Now.
+4. Once installed, click Activate Plugin.

+= Manual Installation (FTP/SFTP Method) =
+1. Download and extract the plugin .zip file.
+2. Connect to your server via FTP/SFTP.
+3. Upload the extracted folder to /wp-content/plugins/.
+4. In your WordPress Dashboard, go to Plugins and activate `WP Performance Score Booster`.

 == Frequently Asked Questions ==
 = What does this plugin do? =

-This plugin makes website faster, speed-up page load time and instantly improve website scores in services like Google PageSpeed Insights, GTmetrix, Pingdom, and more.
+This plugin makes website faster, speed-up page load time and instantly improve website scores in tools like Google PageSpeed Insights, GTmetrix, Pingdom, and more.

 = Any specific requirements for this plugin to work? =